-12 Bands With Key Members Snubbed by the Rock and Roll Hall of Fame
+Key Members Who’ve Been Snubbed by the Rock & Roll Hall of Fame

-There’s a sizable batch of bands that have received the nod from the Hall but been given an elbow in the gut by having some significant members disincluded from the induction process.
+There’s a sizable batch of bands that have received the nod from the Hall but been given an elbow in the gut by having some significant members ignored in the induction process.
 Some of them are founding members who played key roles in establishing the group’s sound, and others came in later to replace important members and keep the whole operation going.

 From AC/DC to the Velvet Underground and beyond, here's a look back at acts who have had deserving members suffer a particularly cruel fate: Being left out.